Control Center’s New Networking States: On, Off, and In Between

 With Wi-Fi, if you “walk or drive to a new location” — Apple doesn’t say how far you have to go

 It’s 5 AM.
-Do you know where your radio state is?
+Do you know what your radio state is?
 It’s back on!
 Every day at 5 AM local time, iOS shifts Wi-Fi and Bluetooth from Not Connected to On if necessary.

 Again, you can manually flip the state back to On by using Settings > Wi-Fi or Settings > Bluetooth to connect to a Wi-Fi network or a Bluetooth peripheral.